-Expenditures (Cont'd) - Appropriations for principal payments on outstanding general capital bonds and notes are provided on the cash basis; interest on general capital indebtedness is on the cash basis.
+Appropriations for principal and interest payments on outstanding general capital bonds, loans and notes are provided on the cash basis.

 Appropriation Reserves - Appropriation reserves covering unexpended appropriation balances are automatically created at year-end and recorded as liabilities, except for amounts which may be canceled by the governing body.
 Appropriation reserves are available, until lapsed at the close of the succeeding year, to meet specific claims, commitments, or contracts incurred during the preceding year.
 Lapsed appropriation reserves are recorded as income.